alekseyt/WSL-DistroLauncher-Void/README.md

+# What is this

+Void Linux in WSL: https://voidlinux.org/

-# What you need
+## What do you need

 1. WSL2 enabled: https://docs.microsoft.com/en-us/windows/wsl/install-win10
 1. Developer mode activated, so applications from "other sources" can be installed.
-1. Read the section below about certificate.
+1. Read section below about certificate.
 Self-signed certificate will do.

-# How to install
+## How to build and install

 1. Get Visual Studio 2019 Community Edition: https://visualstudio.microsoft.com/downloads/
 1. Download rootfs: https://voidlinux.org/download/#download-installable-base-live-images-and-rootfs-tarballs